 While we do not compare compensation of individual named executive officers with executives carrying similar titles across a peer group, the committee informally reviews peer group performance and compensation data to gain a sense of whether we are providing generally competitive compensation for our named executive officers individually and as a group.
-The committee traditionally has monitored corporate performance and compensation levels for the named executive officers of five other property casualty companies that are part of the Standard & Poor's 1500 Composite Index (The Chubb Corporation, Ohio Casualty Corporation, Safeco Corporation, Selective Insurance Group, and The Travelers Companies Inc.)
+The committee traditionally has monitored corporate performance and compensation levels for the named executive officers of five property casualty companies that were part of the 29-member Standard & Poor's Composite 1500 Property & Casualty Insurance Index (The Chubb Corporation, Ohio Casualty Corporation, Safeco Corporation, Selective Insurance Group, and The Travelers Companies Inc.)

-Of the 30 property casualty companies included in that Index, the five we monitored were selected because they market their products through the same types of independent insurance agencies that represent our company and they provide both commercial lines and personal lines of insurance as we do.
+Of the property casualty companies included in that Index, the five we monitored were selected because they market their products through the same types of independent insurance agencies that represent our company and they provide both commercial lines and personal lines of insurance as we do.
 For 2006, the most recent year for which compensation data is available, cash compensation (base salary, variable cash bonus and non-equity incentive compensation) and total compensation paid to our named executive officers was 44 percent and 34 percent, respectively, of our peer group's average for these measures.
-This comparison reinforces our belief that compensation paid to our named executive officers, as a group, is in the low range compared to our peer group.
+This comparison reinforces our belief that compensation paid to our named executive officers, as a group, is in the low range compared with our peer group.
 The same peer group is defined in and serves as the basis for one of three performance objectives in the Cincinnati Financial Corporation 2006 Incentive Compensation Plan (Incentive Compensation Plan).
-See Annual Incentive Bonus, Page , for more information about this plan.
+See Annual Incentive Bonus, Page 22, for more information about this plan.

-In 2008, the committee amended the peer group, replacing Ohio Casualty Corporation with because Ohio Casualty merged with Liberty Mutual in 2007 and no longer reports data as a publicly traded company.
-The committee determined was an appropriate replacement in the peer group because .
+In 2008, the committee amended the peer group, replacing Ohio Casualty Corporation with The Hartford Financial Services Group, Inc. because Ohio Casualty merged with Liberty Mutual in 2007 and no longer reports data as a publicly traded company.
+The committee determined that Hartford, a highly rated company that offers property and casualty insurance products primarily through independent agents, would be an appropriate addition to the peer group.

-The committee does not employ compensation consultants.
+The committee does not employ compensation consultants for recommendations concerning executive compensation.
 Historically, our chief executive officer has provided the committee with peer group performance and compensation data collected by the chief financial officer from publicly available proxy statements and Form 10-K filings.
 In 2006 and 2007, similar data was obtained from Equilar, an independent subscription service that automates the collection of such information.